 All students on competitive teams are required to purchase athletic dress as part of the uniform.
 This includes the TCS athletic track suit required for all travel.
 Some uniforms are for purchase only; others are on a rental basis, with fees administered at the end of the season.
-Any student who does not return a rented jersey will be responsible for paying the replacement fee.
-Please note that teams wishing to purchase promotional clothing (e.g., hats, T-shirts) first must obtain approval from the athletic program director.
+Any student who does not return a rented jersey will be responsible for paying the jersey replacement fee of \$125.
+Please note that teams wishing to purchase promotional clothing (e.g., hats, T-shirts) first must obtain approval from the athletics program director.
+Associated costs would then be billed back to families.